 While it’s not a workaround, both Roth and Traditional IRA’s can be set up for a non-earning spouse.
 If you and your partner are raising a family and one of you has stayed home to care for children, starting either retirement account for their benefit is a great idea.
 Consider starting with a Traditional for the tax break, then add a Roth if your taxable income after retirement will be high.

 Finally, if you’re a business owner who has children that work for you, be aware that you can create a Roth IRA. for your children.
-You can’t put more money in there than your child actually takes home, but over time you can get them off to a good start and allow them to learn the ropes of investing with a brokerage account.
+You can’t put more money in there than your child actually takes home, but over time you can get them off to a good start and allow them to learn the ropes of

 Where Do I Start?